prajpokhrel/evolution_of_ocean_ecosystem_se9/readme.md

 to navigate around the ecosystem in a life-like and improvisational manner, mainly known as **Steering Behaviors**).

 This project is a demonstration of `Steering Behaviors`, `Genetic Algorithms`, and `mutations`, the goal is to achieve and simulate different biological creatures to see how they react in complex environment.
+This also tries to replicate Darwin's theory of Natural Selection - Survival of the fittest.

 These creatures are based on [Craig Reynold's](https://www.red3d.com/cwr/index.html) - [Steering Behaviors](https://www.red3d.com/cwr/steer/gdc99/) and
 [Flocking System](https://www.red3d.com/cwr/boids/).